Gaze and Gesture

 Banx’s boyish figures dwell in these spaces, lost in inaccessible thoughts.
 They are detached from their physical experiences, and one is left to wonder where they have psychically gone to.
 Often sitting, the boys exhibit a demure, at times guarded body language: one foot caught behind another, or a hand reaching protectively around a torso.
 Neither dressed nor nude, they are endowed with large, puppy-like hands and feet with which they absentmindedly touch delicate objects.
 Their remote expressions are worn like masks, conjuring a dreamy and emotional distance.
 Some of the boys almost seem to swoon.

 Banx emphasizes drawing as a preparatory act similar to adolescence—an analogous process of maturation—which seems to be embodied in the boys’ feeble postures.
 One senses that what is being depicted is the point at which a juvenile awareness comes into view.
-At the same time, Banx plays with this slippage between drawing and painting literally, in one instance carving shower tiles into a thick gesso coating to accentuate an illusion of depth.

 A tissue-box appears across several works, the fine material of a single sheet seeming to stand in as a symbol of care, echoed in the filigree of sheer drapes and the pleats of a lampshade.
 But it is also like a film or a membrane, suggesting a thin veil between the tangible world and the regions of imaginative life—evidence that even within this incredible stillness, there is a world in movement.
 Certainly there is a psycho- logical tension in Banx’s pictures, despite their quiet, that conveys a communication between matter and spirit.